This post was last updated on 1/30/2019

 WP Rocket pricing

-At the time I’m writing this WP Rocket review, the prices start at $39 for one year of support and updates, for one website.
+The prices start at $49 for one year of support and updates, for one website.

 The prices might change in the future, so always check their pricing on their website.